bloominstituteoftechnology/node-db4-project/README.md

 ## Stretch Problems

+- design and build a RESTful API that makes use of your data access file and publishes endpoints that a client application can use to manage all resources.
 - add a method called `getRecipe(id)` to your data access library that should return the recipe with the provided `id`.
 The recipe should include:
   - name of the dish.
   - name of the recipe.